SCCapstone/LotSpotter/README.md

 ```
 Unit Tests are located in `/src/app/tests/`.
 We are using [Jasmine](https://jasmine.github.io/) for our testing framework; [Karma](http://karma-runner.github.io/6.0/index.html) is the runnner.

-Behavior Tests are run with:
+Behavioral Tests are run with:
 ```
 npm run e2e
 ```